 - do not accept drinks from strangers or leave your drink unattended

 - keep your personal belongings close to you and keep expensive items out of sight, particularly in bars and restaurants, and try not to carry too many valuables

 - do not walk around displaying your mobile phone

 - look out for your friends – make sure you know where they are and keep in touch to make sure everyone gets home safely

 We strongly recommend that you take out both medical (see below) and personal belongings insurance for the duration of your study abroad period (one travel insurance policy should cover both).
-This will ensure you get any medical treatment you require and will also protect you should your luggage go missing, your laptop be lost or your wallet get stolen.
+This will ensure you get any medical treatment you require and will also protect you should your luggage go missing, your laptop get lost or your wallet get stolen.
 Make sure you keep the documents safe and know how to claim.

 Medical services are widely available, but free healthcare under the National Health Service (NHS) is only available for UK residents and those on a PBS (Points Based System) visa.
 Short-term visitors (under six months) will be charged for all but emergency treatment.

 We strongly advise that you consult your medical insurance provider to see if your policy covers you overseas and if it covers emergency expenses such as evacuation/repatriation.
 If you do not already have overseas medical insurance coverage, you should purchase this for your period of study in the UK.

 Initially it is a good idea to either visit the NHS website or see a pharmacist at a chemist.
 There is also a NHS helpline where you can speak to a nurse and receive help if necessary.
 The helpline number is 111.

-If you are here for only one semester you will not be able to register with a doctor.
-You can find a walk-in clinic on the NHS website.
-These clinics allow you to turn up and wait to see a doctor or nurse, and then pay on the spot.
+If you are here for only one semester you'll not be able to register with a doctor.
+You can find an NHS walk-in clinic as these clinics allow you to turn up and wait to see a doctor or nurse, and then pay on the spot.